Belongs To Collection(s)

 - Attend an information meeting with the conduct officer or designee

-- Have an advisor, who is not acting as legal counsel, of the alleged victim's choice accompany them when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process.
-The advisor may not act as a legal representative.
+- Have an advisor of the alleged victim's choice accompany them when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process.
+The advisor may not serve as a witness, ask questions of other participants, or speak on behalf of the student before the hearing body.

 - Submit a complainant's impact statement to the hearing body.
 This information will be used only in the sanctioning phase of deliberations, if the charged student is found responsible for the charge(s).